 David Talbot joined the Berkman Klein Center as a fellow in early 2015 to lead a project researching municipal fiber networks, and later served a broader role producing editorial projects for the Center.
 He is now a senior researcher and analyst at CTC Technology & Energy, which serves public sector and nonprofit clients on a variety of communications and engineering projects in the public interest.
 A journalist for most of his career, David spent nine years as chief correspondent at MIT Technology Review, where he frequently covered Internet policy and communications technology topics.
 David was a Knight Science Journalism Fellow at MIT during the 1999-2000 academic year.

-His Berkman Klein fiber-optic research efforts can be found on this project page.
+His Berkman Klein Center research outputs can be found here and here.